 You will need to activate your Essex IT account.
 Once you're set up, you can access your Essex email, log in to Moodle, access lab computers and Library services, print for free (subject to our fair use policy) on campus, connect to campus wifi, and much more.
 When you activate your account, you will need to register an external email address and passphrase so that if you forget your password, you can also reset it using these details.
-If you have forgotten those also, you should contact the IT Helpdesk.
+If you have forgotten those, you should contact the IT Helpdesk.
 Make sure you keep your password safe and do not share it with others.
-For a quick rundown of what you need when you first start, head to the Getting Started with IT guide on the Student Directory.